 I’ve long thought that we shouldn’t have to wait until we get a terminal diagnosis to appreciate life, to notice all of the everyday miracles all around us.
 We also deserve to die as peacefully as possible, with as much emotional and spiritual support as needed to fully release this life and to open to death without fear.

 I have experience with Jewish traditions for death and mourning, including Taharah (ritual washing and dressing to prepare for burial or cremation).
 I’m also comfortable working with people from varied cultures, lifestyles, family constellations and dynamics.

-Re: Comings & Goings… I chose the name (rather, it chose me) to reflect my fascination with both of these most basic realities of being human and their similarities, and being drawn to helping to guide people through their entrances into – and exits from — this world.
+Re: “Comings and Goings”, I chose the name to reflect my fascination with the two most basic realities of being human, and being drawn to helping guide people through their entrances into and exits from this world.